dotnet/docs/docs/standard/serialization/system-text-json/how-to.md

 You can use GitHub Copilot in your IDE to generate code that uses `System.Text.Json` to serialize to JSON.

-If you're using [Visual Studio 2022 version 17.8 or later](/visualstudio/releases/2022/release-notes), you can try the AI-driven [GitHub Copilot in Visual Studio](/visualstudio/ide/visual-studio-github-copilot-install-and-states) to generate code to use `System.Text.Json` to serialize to JSON.
-Submit your question as a prompt in the copilot chat window, as in the following example.
+If you're using [Visual Studio 2022 version 17.8 or later](/visualstudio/releases/2022/release-notes), you can try the AI-driven [GitHub Copilot in Visual Studio](/visualstudio/ide/visual-studio-github-copilot-install-and-states) to generate code that uses `System.Text.Json` to serialize to JSON.
+Submit your question as a prompt in the Copilot chat window, as in the following example.
 You can also submit prompts using [inline chat](/visualstudio/ide/visual-studio-github-copilot-chat#ask-questions-in-the-inline-chat-view) in the editor window itself.

 >[!NOTE]
 >GitHub Copilot is powered by AI, so surprises and mistakes are possible.
 Make sure to verify any generated code or suggestions.
 For more information about the general use of GitHub Copilot, product impact, human oversight, and privacy, see [GitHub Copilot FAQs](https://github.com/features/copilot#faq).